|Did you know ...||Search Documentation:|

 Old versions of SWI-Prolog had quite limited default stack-sizes.
-As of version 5.10.0, there are no resources involved with unused spack-space and the limits on 32-bit platforms are by default the maximum that can be handled on these platforms: 128Mb.
-On 64-bit platforms the default is 256Mb, which typically means you have the same limit as on 32-bit systems.
+As of version 5.10, there are no resources involved with unused stack-space and the limits on 32-bit platforms are by default the maximum that can be handled on these platforms: 128Mb.
+On 64-bit platforms the default is 256Mb, which typically means you have roughly the same limit as on 32-bit systems.
 However, on 64-bit platforms you can extend the limits.

 Prune choicepoints.
 Deterministic programs use way less memory on all the stacks.
 Use the SWI-Prolog source-level debugger to find choicepoints.